hamitdnc/E-CommerceMVCNTier/README.md

 # E-CommerceMVCNTier
-You will find how you can an e-commerce website with this project there are some of lacks but you also can improve this project.
+You will find how you can develop an e-commerce website with this project.
+There are some of lacks but you also can attribute to this project.